 2. Dispersed Institutional Funding - Believing as an aspirational matter that it would be preferable that no institute received a substantial share of its funding from a single source or from a multiplicity of sources whose preferences align on any significant issue of law or policy, no single private or corporate donor accounts for more than 10% of the Institute's budget.

-As per the pledge, the following represents the breakdown of the Institute's funding for the 2015-2016 academic year:
+As per the pledge, the following represents the breakdown of the Institute's recent funding:

 |National Science Foundation||$387,324|

 |Bozevic, Field & Francis LLP|